• PhD

 Industrial Research Training Agreements (CIFRE)

-The CIFRE scheme – Conventions Industrielles de Formation par la REcherche – subsidizes any company incorporated under French law that hires a PhD student to work at the heart of a research collaboration with a public laboratory.
+The CIFRE scheme subsidizes any company incorporated under French law that hires a doctoral student to work in a research collaboration with a public laboratory.
 The work will culminate in a thesis to be defended within three years.

-CIFREs are fully funded by the French Ministry of Higher Education and Research, which has entrusted their implementation to the Association Nationale de la Recherche et de la Technologie (ANRT).
+CIFREs are fully funded by the French Ministry of Higher Education and Research, which has entrusted their implementation to the National Association for Research and Technology (ANRT).

 Last but not least, there are other sources of funding for doctorates, from research organizations, local authorities (particularly the regions), foundations and associations that can finance doctoral students’ research, and these should not be overlooked.